NOTE: This program is ONLY open to Economics majors.

 NOTE: The host university has its own credit and grading system.
 The transcripts provided by the host institution will be converted by the UO Registrar’s Office based on established standards of conversion.
 Exchange applicants should meet with a GEO advisor to discuss program details.

 The academic year at Edinburgh is divided in two semesters.
-The first semester runs from Late September to Late December and the second semester starts mid-February and finishes at the end of May.
+The first semester runs from Mid-September to late December and the second semester starts early January and finishes at the end of May.
 The curriculum at Edinburgh is organized in classes, which includes lectures, tutorials, and independent studies.
 Our exchange with Edinburgh is subject specific.
 In this case, you would be expected to take two thirds of your courses in the Economics department at Edinburgh.
 For most courses, lectures form the main teaching framework.
 Lectures provide a guide to the subject matter and set out the foundations on which you are expected to build.
 Tutorials consist of a small group of students and provide opportunities to develop themes and discuss problems, usually through written work.
-You may find that you have fewer hours of direct teaching.
+You may find that you have fewer hours of classroom time.
 In such cases, you will be expected to study in the library, work through the course reading list and demonstrate your learning in essays and exams.
 It is important to establish a good working routine so that you use time effectively.

-The majority of courses are 20 credits each, however there are 10 credit courses and full year courses worth 40 credits.
+This is a very academically rigorous program.
+The majority of courses are worth 20 credits each, however there are 10 credit courses and full year courses worth 40 credits.
 We recommend that for every 1 credit you should aim to do around 10 hours of independent study.
 This means that for each 20 credit course, you should be putting in 200 hours of study per semester.
 We recommended you take 3 courses per semester (20 credits each).
-The international office at Edinburgh recommends that you take no more than two honors courses (300-level or above) at a time, otherwise your course load will be quite intensive.
+The International Office at Edinburgh recommends that you take no more than two honors courses (300-level or above) at a time, otherwise your course load will be quite intensive.

 Note: You should consult with your UO academic advisor before submitting your course enrollment to the University of Edinburgh.